 You should be proud of yourself each and every day of your breastfeeding journey.
 Take a moment each day to talk nice!
 Say great things about yourself.
 Give yourself credit, you are doing such an amazing job.
 Here are two to get you started.
 1. My body is amazing and wonderful, and I love all the things it can do.
 2. My breast milk continuously adapts as my baby grows to meet his or her changing nutritional needs.
 What would be another one?
 Share in the comments below.

 For individualized breastfeeding nutritional support, please seek assistance from your personal Pediatrician.
 Based on your needs you may be referred to a dietitian specialized in postpartum nutrition.
-Also, reach out to a lactation consultant when experiencing breastfeeding challenges.
+Also, reach out to a lactation consultant if and when experiencing breastfeeding challenges.